HimmelKreis4865/ChunkSender/README.md

 If you need any information, visit the github site for JavaGen, all information around this project are provided there.

 ## Requirements
-This project is made for Java **17**, you will probably need this version to launch the plugin aswell
+You need a [PaperMC](https://papermc.io/) server!
+(This is required because of it's feature to load chunks asynchronous)

 ## Installation
-Either download the latest release, or build it yourself using maven
+Either download the latest release, or build it yourself using gradle